PS3-Pro/Recently-Played-Games/README.md

 | ZMODSGEN0 | Mega Drive Emulator - Zmod
 | ZMODSNES0 | Snes Emulator - Zmod
 | one11111: | PS One

+# Credits

+- @xps3riments for the official sony's database
+- @aldostools for the variables structure.